louisremi/node.csv.js/README.md

 Limitations
 -----------

-CSV.parse expects corretly formated CSV strings!
+CSV.parse expects correctly formated CSV strings!
 Please submit bug if you think a correct CSV is not parsed properly.